top of page

 Where do the animals in your rescue come from?

-Private surrenders, shelters, other rescues and pet stores who have had animals get sick and unable to be sold or have had animals relinquished to them whose owners could no longer keep.
+Private surrenders, shelters, and other rescues.
+I also will take in hamsters, mice and guinea pigs from pet stores who have had animals get sick and became unable to be sold or have had animals relinquished to them whose owners could no longer keep.

 Can I surrender my hamster, mouse or Guinea pig to you?